sts10/tidy/readme.markdown

 As a brief example, if a list have "boy", "hood", and "boyhood" users who specified they wanted two words worth of randomness (entropy) might end up with "boyhood", which an attacker guessing single words would try.
 Removing prefix words -- in this case "boy" -- prevents this possibility from occurring.

 You can read more about this issue [here](https://github.com/ulif/diceware#prefix-code).

+## On unique prefix length

+Setting this value to, say, 3 means that each word on the resulting list will have a unique 3-character prefix.
+This is useful if you intend the list to be used by software that uses auto-complete.

 ## Language limitations